-Within ‘The Vanity of Wealth’ the poet explores themes of money, the purpose of life, love and friendship.
-He speaks clearly on all these topics, passing judgement on those who turn to money as a means of giving their life meaning.
+Within ‘The Vanity of Wealth’ the poet explores themes of money, the purpose of life, love, and friendship.
+He speaks clearly on all these topics, passing judgment on those who turn to money as a means of giving their life meaning.
 The mood is consistently encouraging, supportive, and thoughtful, crafted through the poet’s analytical and clear tone.

 Explore The Vanity Of Wealth

 The poem is addressed to a specific listener who the speaker is trying to get through to in regards to what they value.
 Up until this point, money has been the controlling factor in their life and the speaker wants to change that.
 He emphasizes the inability of money to buy love and the impossibility to make a profit from selling friendship.
 The speaker encourages the listener to get out and enjoy life while they can because eventually, they will be too old to.